MV10/pi-cam-test/README.md

 Motion-detection requires the GDI+ library:

 `sudo apt-get install libgdiplus`

-It has some bugs I'm chasing down.
-Running lots of MP4 captures or just one streaming call kills MMAL and requires reboot. `ExternalProcessCaptureHandler` is a mild modification to MMALSharp's FFmpegCaptureHandler.
-Some details [here](https://github.com/techyian/MMALSharp/issues/154) if you're bored.

 Since this writes to ramdisk, keep in mind motion-detection can quickly produce very large files.
 I'm using a 1GB ramdisk and the .raw files fill that up after just 60 seconds or so with just four motion-detection events.